UMass men's lacrosse begins second annual fundraiser to raise donations for fight against pediatric cancer

 A 1988 UMass graduate, Cannella took the reigns of the UMass lacrosse program in the fall of 1994 with a great understanding of the program's storied history.
-He was a two-time letterwinner under the legendary Dick Garber in the mid-1980s and an assistant coach for two seasons with the Minutemen.
-Cannella is just the fourth head coach in the program's history.
+He was a two-time letterwinner for legendary program leader Dick Garber in the mid-1980s and an assistant coach for two seasons with the Minutemen prior to taking over as the head coach.

 Under his tutelage, UMass has enjoyed some of the program's highest levels of success on and off the field.
-With a history as one of the top programs in New England, the reputation of UMass lacrosse has spread out across the country thanks in part to Cannella's leadership.
-Since taking over as head coach, not only has the team enjoyed success as a whole, but individual players have as well.
-Cannella has produced three Tewaaraton finalists, 41 All-America selections, 97 All-New England picks, 62 all-conference honorees and eight positional league players of the year.
-Academically, the program has earned 12 Academic All-American, 34 New England Scholar-Athletes and 29 academic all-conference picks.
+With a history as one of the top teams in New England, the reputation of UMass lacrosse has spread out across the country thanks in part to Cannella's leadership.
+Since taking over as head coach, the team has enjoyed success as a whole and among individual players.
+Cannella has produced three Tewaaraton finalists, 44 USILA All-America selections, 97 All-New England picks, 65 all-conference honorees and nine positional league players of the year.
+For the work accomplished by Minutemen in the classroom, the program has earned 12 Academic All-Americans, 37 New England Scholar-Athletes and 30 academic all-conference picks.

 Two of the most historic campaigns in the program's history have occurred under Cannella's watch.
 The 2006 squad became the first-ever New England-based team to reach the NCAA Championship Game, while the 2012 squad went undefeated during the regular-season with a program-best 15 wins and a No. 1 national ranking.

 The 2006 season will go down as one of the best for any athletic program at UMass.
-As an unseeded team, the Minutemen had the most difficult path to a lacrosse championship game in history, beating the 2nd, 3rd and 4th-ranked teams in the nation.
-UMass topped No. 2 seed Maryland, 8-5 in the semifinals after advancing to its first Final Four with a stunning 11-10 overtime win over Hofstra on May 20, 2006.
-The miracle comeback saw the Minutemen rally from a 10-5 deficit with 8:03 left in the fourth quarter as UMass won its quarterfinal game at Stony Brook.
+As an unseeded team, the Minutemen had the most difficult path to a lacrosse championship game in history, beating the second, third and fourth-ranked teams in the nation.
+UMass topped No. 2 seed Maryland, 8-5 in the semifinals after advancing to its first Final Four with a stunning 11-10 overtime win against Hofstra on May 20, 2006.
+The difficult comeback saw the Minutemen rally from a 10-5 deficit with 8:03 left in the fourth quarter as UMass won its quarterfinal game at Stony Brook.

 During the 2006 campaign, Cannella also had a personal milestone as he recorded his 100th career win after a 12-7 victory at Harvard on March 11.

-Individually, that season saw UMass produce two first-team USILA All-Americans for the first time in school history with Sean Morris on attack and Jack Reid being honored on defense.
+Individually, that season saw UMass produce two First-Team USILA All-Americans for the first time in school history with Sean Morris on attack and Jack Reid being honored on defense.
 Jake Deane was also named an honorable mention All-American.
-For the second year in a row, Morris was named a finalist for the Tewaaraton Trophy as the top player in all of college lacrosse.
+For the second year in a row, Morris was named a finalist for the Tewaaraton Trophy as the top player in all of NCAA Division I college lacrosse.

 During the 2012 regular season, week-by-week, UMass continued to win games - some in dramatic fashion and others through a relentless fury of goal scoring and a stifling defense.
 As each week of the regular-season went on, the Minutemen continued to climb higher and higher in the national polls.
-On April 16, 2012 it became official, the Minutemen were the No. 1 team in the country, marking the first time a UMass athletic program had held the top spot in the country since the 1995-96 NCAA Final Four men's basketball team.
-Cannella led the Minutemen to an undefeated regular-season, the program's first-ever CAA Tournament Title and a trip to the NCAA Tournament for the 19th time.
+On April 16, 2012 it became official, the Minutemen were the No. 1 team in the country, marking the first time a UMass athletic program held the top spot in the country since the 1995-96 NCAA Final Four men's basketball team.
+Cannella led the Minutemen to an undefeated regular-season, the program's first-ever CAA Tournament Title and a trip to the NCAA Tournament for the 19th time in the history of the Minutemen.

 Individually, UMass produced six USILA All-Americans, including Will Manny being selected to the first-team.
 Manny also earned CAA Player of the Year, New England Player of the Year and was a finalist for the Tewaaraton Award.
 Cannella was recognized as the CAA Coach of the Year and the New England Coach of the Year.

-Other milestone seasons for Cannella include 2005 and 2003, where the Minutemen won 13 games in both campaigns and made a pair of NCAA Tournament appearances.
+Other milestone seasons for Cannella include 2005 and 2003, where the Minutemen won 13 games and made an NCAA Tournament appearance in each campaign.

-The 2005 season saw the Minutemen tie the then-school record for wins with a 13-3 overall record.
+The 2005 season saw the Minutemen tie the then-school record for wins with a 13-3 overall mark.
 UMass advanced to the NCAA Quarterfinals for the 10th time in program history while winning the ECAC and New England Championships.
-The season was historic as UMass knocked off Syracuse twice in a three-week span, including a 16-15 win in the NCAA First Round to end the Orange's 22-year run of reaching the NCAA Semifinals.
+The season was historic as UMass knocked off Syracuse twice in a three-week span, including a 16-15 win in the NCAA Tournament First Round to end the Orange's 22-year run of reaching the semifinals.
 UMass was featured on ESPN's SportsCenter as well as in Sports Illustrated after the monumental win.
 Cannella continued to coach some of the nation's top players as attackman Sean Morris was selected as UMass' first-ever finalist for the Tewaaraton Trophy.
-Morris was one of four All-Americans on the 2005 team, which also featured seven All-New England selections.
+Morris was one of four all-Americans on the 2005 team, which also featured seven All-New England choices.

-The 2003 UMass squad also tied the previous school record with 13 victories, advanced to the NCAA quarterfinals for only the fifth time in school history and was ranked as high as No. 3 in the country, the then highest ranking ever for the Minutemen.
-In addition, the Minutemen ended a 24-game losing streak to Syracuse, becoming the first UMass team to defeat the Orangemen in over two decades.
+The 2003 UMass squad also tied the previous school record with 13 victories, advanced to the NCAA quarterfinals for only the fifth time in school history and was ranked as high as No. 3 in the country, the then-highest ranking for the Minutemen.

 Prior to returning to his alma mater, Cannella spent four years as an assistant coach at Stony Brook from 1988-92.
 Cannella masterminded the offense and served as the recruiting coordinator on John Espey's staff.
 He earned a master's degree in liberal studies while coaching at Stony Brook.